Skip to content

 74

 HTTP/3 outperforms Open Graph in 5 of 7 categories, with a stronger composite score (75 vs 74).
-Open Graph leads in accessibility, SEO.
+Open Graph leads in SEO.

 When to choose HTTP/3